Applications are currently closed. Please do not apply.

 Interns will be used in both research and operations capacities, working on research papers whenever they are not working on ASI research or operations.
 Interns are expected to carry out office administration duties as required.

-To apply, send a covering letter to Head of Research Ben Southwood, at firstname.lastname@example.org, along with:
+To apply, send a covering letter to our Head of Programmes Daniel Pryor, at firstname.lastname@example.org, along with:

 - your CV;